African Australians: Broadcasting services for Sub-Saharan African migrants

 Multicultural broadcaster Special Broadcasting Service (SBS) broadcasts in five African languages on radio, including Nuer and Dinka of South Sudan, Swahili of Tanzania and the African Great Lakes region, Tigrinya of Eritrea and Amharic of Ethiopia.
-Arabic broadcasting began with a 6am service by SBS in 1975, and from 2016, SBS began a year-long trial of SBS Arabic 24, a 24/7 digital radio station and website.
-It continues today and includes an Arabic24 podcast.
+Arabic broadcasting began with a 6am service by SBS in 1975, and from 2016, SBS began a year-long trial of SBS Arabic, a 24/7 digital radio station and website.
+It continues today and includes an Arabic podcast.
 An English language program, simply called SBS African (nicknamed the African Hour) was broadcast until 2017, when it was cut from schedule.
 2ME Radio Arabic also broadcasts in Arabic throughout Australia.

 Social status

 As sub-Saharan Africans only began to migrate to Australia in larger numbers much later than sub-Saharan Africans were brought to the United States as slaves, and those who settled in parts of Europe, African Australian status is largely a new challenge for Australian authorities, and it is acknowledged that widespread racism against sub-Saharan Africans is not uncommon in Australia.